 Africa Alive! – One of the Best Zoos in East Anglia

 We have visited many of the zoos in East Anglia.
 We are lucky that the region has so many wonderful wildlife parks with a diverse range of animals.
-This week we had a day trip to Africa Alive and found it was one of the best things to in Lowerstoft.
+This week we had a day trip to Africa Alive and found it was one of the best things to in Lowestoft.
 Below is my Africa Alive review.
 I have also added some useful information including Africa Alive ticket prices and a new way to get discounted Africa Alive tickets.

 Where is Africa Alive?

 Africa Alive! (formerly Suffolk Wildlife Park) is a zoo in East Anglia which focuses on animals from Africa.
-The zoo is close to the seaside towns of Lowerstoft and Great Yarmouth.
+The zoo is close to the seaside towns of Lowestoft and Great Yarmouth.
 It is easy to get to by car as it is just off of the A12.

 The zoo is set over 100 acres.
 The enclosures are large but the clever layout means you never feel miles away from the action.
 Even though we visited at an off-peak time there were still regular feeding talks throughout the day and we were able to get along to a few with no trouble.
 The central feature is a large paddock home to African plains animals including rhinos, giraffes, zebras and ostriches.

 There seems to have been a conscious decision not to have elephants at the zoo.
-Instead they have focused space and resources on smaller and lesser known species.
+Instead, they have focused space and resources on smaller and lesser-known species.
 The conservation message is also clear with the animals they do have.

 We enjoyed the new red river hog enclosure and talk and the giraffe talk.
 Walking through a lemur enclosure is always a fun experience.
-This kids were most excited to go on the train but would not sit still for single second while we were on it.
+This kids were most excited to go on the train but would not sit still for a single second while we were on it.

 The stamp trail was excellent.
-Not too difficult which is always important with a 2 and 4 year old and there was genuine excitement about the medal they got at the end.
+Not too difficult which is always important with a 2 and 4-year-old and there was genuine excitement about the medal they got at the end.
 Ted chose one with a flamingo on and Miss May had a lion.

 Favourite Animals at Africa Alive!

 Each of us had a favourite animal.
 I was very excited to see Africa Alive had a Fennec fox.
 They are probably the cutest animal you will ever see.
 David loved the fossa exhibit.
 They are not an animal you often pay attention to in zoos but they had made an effort here and they are beautiful animals.
-Ted (age 4) is always a fan of flamingos and the last thing we saw, in this case the lions.
-May (age 2) was most excited to see the piggys when she woke up that morning but when I asked her in the car park as we left she said the zebras were here favourite.
+Ted (age 4) is always a fan of flamingos and the last thing we saw, in this case, the lions.
+May (age 2) was most excited to see the piggies when she woke up that morning but when I asked her in the car park as we left she said the zebras were here favourite.
 I’m not sure how reliable her testimonial is, we didn’t get very close to the zebras so I suspect she saw something in the gift shop.